Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Universal secure multiplex network coding

 In the following, we considered the case when the matrix $B$ corresponds to $\mu$ eavesdropped links.
 Such a case can be mathematically formulated as follows.
 Let $x_{i,j} \in \mathbf{F}_q$ be the $j$-th symbol in the $i$-th packet $P_i$ defined in Section \ref{sec21}.
 Then there exists a $\mu \times n$ matrix $B_{\mu \times n}$ such that what are observed by Eve at the $j$-th symbols in her eavesdropped $\mu$ packets is expressed as $B_{\mu \times n} ( x_{1,j}$, \ldots, $x_{n,j})^t$ for $j=1$, \ldots, $m$.
 Without loss of generality we may assume $\mathrm{rank}(B_{\mu \times n}) = \mu$ because if $\mathrm{rank}(B_{\mu \times n}) = \mu' < \mu$ then such a case can be regarded as only $\mu'$ links being eavesdropped.
 Then, the $m\mu \times mn$ matrix\footnote{Mathematically, the $m\mu \times mn$ matrix $B$ is written as $B_{\mu \times n} \otimes I_{m \times m}$.} $B$ is completely determined by $B_{\mu \times n}$.

 In order to show the universal security in Definition \ref{def:univstrongsec}, we need to ensure that the mutual information is small for any $B$ and any $0 \leq \mu \leq n$.
-For this purpose, we need to count the number of different kinds of eavesdropping, which is much larger than that in the secret sharing scheme \cite{Bla,Sha}.
+For this purpose, we need to count the number of different kinds of eavesdropping.